informalsystems/tendermint-rs/docs/spec/lightclient/detection.md

 - Tendermint security model imposes correctness of >2/3 of each NextV_i for [Time_i, Time_i + trustingPeriod]

-- If this assumption holds, consensus ensures, that for each height, there exists at most one block that is "properly signed"
+- If this assumption holds, consensus ensures that for each height, there exists at most one block that is "properly signed"

 Define "is supported" as containing >1/3 of the voting power of some